R Basics

 x <- 1/40

 Notice that assignment does not print a value.
-Instead, we stored it for later in something called a variable. x now contains the value 0.025:
+Instead, we stored the value in something called a variable. x now contains the value 0.025.
+We can examine the value contained in any variable by printing it’s contents to the console:

 x